Gromov-Witten theory and invariants of matroids: Introduction

 Suppose $\cA$ is a hyperplane arrangement in $\mathbb{P}^d$ realizing $M$.
 By linear algebra, there is an essentially unique inclusion $\mathbb{P}^d \hookrightarrow \mathbb{P}^n$ such that $\cA$ consists of the restriction to $\mathbb{P}^d$ of the coordinate hyperplanes.
 A famous construction of de Concini--Procesi constructs a modification of $\PP^d$

 as follows~\cite{dCP95}.
-The variety $X(\Delta_n)$ is the blowup of $\mathbb P^n$ along coordinate strata in increasing order of dimension.
-The variety $W_\cA$, called the wonderful model, is the strict transform of $\mathbb P^d$.
+The variety $X(\Delta_n)$ is the toric variety associated to the fan $\Delta_n$, and explicitly, can be recognized as the blowup of $\mathbb P^n$ along coordinate strata in increasing order of dimension.
+The variety $W_\cA$ is the strict transform of $\mathbb P^d$ and is called the wonderful model.
 The key property of the construction is that the restriction of the toric boundary $\partial X(\Delta_n)$ is a simple normal crossings divisor on $W_\cA$.
 We write $\partial W_\cA$ for this divisor.

 Let $D_X\subset \partial X(\Delta_n)$ be any union of toric boundary divisors and let $D_{ W}\subset\partial W_\cA$ be the intersection with $ W_{\cA}$.
 Logarithmic Gromov--Witten theory probes the geometry of a simple normal crossings pairs by maps from curves with tangency along $D_X$.
 The central object for us is the moduli space of genus $0$ logarithmic stable maps $\mathsf K_\Gamma(W_{\mathcal A})$ and the corresponding space $\mathsf K_\Gamma(X(\Delta_n))$.
 The symbol $\Gamma$ encodes the \textit{numerical data} of the Gromov--Witten problem, which selects (i) the divisor $D_X$, (ii) the curve class, (iii) the tangency data, see Section~\ref{sec: discrete-data}.